therealsphinx/support.balsamiq.com/content/installation/linux.md

 draft: ''

 ---
 Balsamiq Mockups 3 for Desktop is not supported on Linux.
 However users report that it runs well using [Wine](https://www.winehq.org/).

+Linux users might also be interested in trying [myBalsamiq](https://balsamiq.com/products/mockups/mybalsamiq), our browser-based version, which only requires a modern browser and the Flash Player.

 Here are the instruction for [installation on Ubuntu 16.10](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM):

 1. Install wine: